FALL CREEK RESIDENCE

 Teton County, Wyoming • 4,000 sq. ft.

 Ted and JoAnne Wong inherited the property from Ling Tung, the longtime head Maestro of the Grand Teton Music Festival.
-The rustic home was originally owned and built in the 70’s by a handyman.
-The building best represented his work as a hodgepodge of materials, shapes and a dozen elevations that together formed a log cabin on top of a hill.
-It was hobbit-like with low, cramped, ceilings.
-It was typical of the way homes of the valley were built back then, when people would carve living space into every nook and cranny to have more room to hide away for the winter season.
+The house was originally owned and built in the 70’s by a handyman.
+The building best represented his work as a hodgepodge of materials, shapes and a dozen elevations that, together, formed a log cabin on top of a hill.
+It was hobbit-like with low, cramped, ceilings, yet it illustrated how homes of the valley were built in that era when people would carve living space into every nook and cranny to have more room to hide away for the winter season.

 The house was set down and demolished, except for the octagon and a portion of a concrete slab in the basement.
 Design principal, Chris Moulder, designed a new house that used the existing logs and timber from the octagon room.
-The new octagon, now a media room, was raised three feet and the floor was lowered a foot.
-Drywall was used in that portion of the house to keep it current with the upgrade in the rest of the house.
-No longer dark and confining, the entire home, now a moutain modern retreat, boasts large-span windows that bring in natural light to brighten the interior and frame the picturesque mountain-top views.
+The new octagon, now a media room, was raised 3 feet and the floor was lowered a foot.
+No longer dark and confining, the entire home boasts large windows that allow natural light to brighten the interior and which frame the picturesque mountain-top views.

-Starting anew rather than renovating resolved any issues with plumbing and electrical, allowed us to straighten the walls, an important step in adding the two-car garage.
-Now the home is code-compliant, with a new concrete foundation and structural steel that can withstand high winds and snow loads.
-Starting fresh gave the design team and the owners the creative opportunity to create a home that has an open floor plan and many outdoor entertaining areas that take into consideration the owners’ lifestyle.
+Instead of renovating, starting anew resolved any issues with plumbing and electrical, straightened the walls and floors so that they were plumb, level and square, and made it easier to add the 2-car garage.
+The home now is code-compliant with a new concrete foundation and structural steel that can withstand high winds and snow loads.
+Thus the design team and the owners had the creative opportunity to create a home with an open floor plan and many outdoor entertaining areas that take into consideration the owners’ lifestyle.